An Attempt to Define “The Sacred Feminine”

 Ah, it is quite challenging to truly define Sacred Feminine.
 Some use the terms: Goddess, The Great Mother, Divine Mother, and others.
 Andrew Harvey, the prolific author and mystical scholar penned a brilliant book called “The Return of the Mother” in which he defines the Sacred Feminine (using the term “Divine Mother”).
 He writes in the very introduction of the book:

-“At the end of his life, the great Indian mystic Aurobindo is said to have said, “If there is to be a future, it will wear the crown of feminine design.”
+“At the end of his life, the great Indian mystic Aurobindo wrote, “If there is to be a future, it will wear the crown of feminine design.”
 Unless we awaken to the mystery of the sacred feminine, of the feminine as sacred, and allow it to glow into, irradiate, illumine, and penetrate every area of our activity and to create in them all harmony, justice, peace, love, ecstasy, and balance, we will die out and take nature, or a large part of it, with us.
 Unless we come to know what the sacred feminine really is—it’s subtlety and flexibility, but also its extraordinary ruthless, radical power of dissolving all structures and dogmas, all prisons in which we have sought so passionately to imprison ourselves—we will be taken in by patriarchal projections of it.
 The Divine Mother, the fullness of the revolution that she is preparing, will be lost to us.
 We must understand that comprehending the sacred feminine is a crucial part of surviving the next terrible stage of humanity.” (page 1, “The Return of the Mother”)

 Harvey goes on to use terms such as: